|Alone in the Mainstream|

 In writing this important book, Oliva combined her personal experiences with responses from the Solitary Mainstream Project, a survey that she conducted of deaf and hard of hearing adults who attended public school.
 Oliva matched her findings with current research on deaf students in public schools and confirmed that hearing teachers are ill-prepared to teach deaf pupils, they don’t know much about hearing loss, and they frequently underestimate deaf children.
 The collected memories in Alone in the Mainstream add emotional weight to the conviction that students need to be able to communicate freely, and they also need peers to know they are not alone.

-Gina A. Oliva is a former professor in the Department of Physical Education and Recreation at Gallaudet University in Washington, DC.
+Gina A. Oliva is a former professor in the Department of Physical Education and Recreation at Gallaudet University.

 Print Edition: ISBN 978-1-56368-300-8, 6 x 9 paperback, 230 pages, 17 photographs